szaidman22/PY101/Lesson-3/Exercises_Notes.md

 ### review solution to hard problems question 2

 - slicing will result in the creation of a copy rather than a reference to the same object

+### when asked what a function does

+- always mention its output, what it returns, local and non-local variables that it uses.

+### describing the implementation of code / a function

+- it's not always necessary to describe the implementation i.e. how the code/function works so much as what it does (the user-level description).
+Pay attention to whether in written assessments launch school asks for the implementation description vs. user-level description.

+### Variables

+all of the following are considered variables:

+- Variables and constants
+- Function names
+- Function parameters

+"Note in particular that dictionary key names are not variables, nor are the elements of a collection."